 Example: To only make a metadata field available to audio files, make it part of 'AudioFields'.
 Because of its place in the hierarchy, an audio file will also have access to all metadata fields that are defined in all levels above it in the structure (from 'RootSystemFields' to 'ImageAndVideoFields').
 Any fields that are defined in 'VideoFields' and 'FlashFields' are not accessible for audio files.

-For an explanation of this structure, see Controlling metadata field availability in Elvis 6.
+For an explanation of this structure, see Controlling metadata field availability in Assets Server.

 Understanding the XML structure